FOREX-Dollar stuck near 5-month low as caution reigns ahead of U.S. CPI, ECB tests

 Economists polled by Reuters estimated the CPI advanced 0.4% in May.

+They forecast the dollar index will drop to 87.30 at that time, before then grinding higher again "as U.S. monetary tightening takes effect," according to a research note.

+"The FOMC is clearly fixated on the need to restore 'maximum employment,' even if that comes at a cost," the note said.

-While the greenback has kept to tight ranges in the run-up to the report, benchmark 10-year Treasury yields US10YT=RR - which helped drive the dollar index to a multi-year high earlier this year - has taken a sizeable step lower in the past week and was at 1.4874% in Asia from as high as 1.6350% on Friday.
+While the greenback has kept to tight ranges in the run-up to the CPI report, benchmark 10-year Treasury yields US10YT=RR - which helped drive the dollar index to a multi-year high earlier this year - have taken a sizeable step lower in the past week and were at 1.4806% in Asia from as high as 1.6350% on Friday.

 "It feels like the balance of risk is tilted to the upside on U.S. CPI versus the consensus, which would favour a sell-off in Treasuries - (and thus) higher yields - and subsequently a stronger USD," Chris Weston, head of research at brokerage Pepperstone in Melbourne, wrote in a note to clients.